Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 It was during this period of Japanese rule that life was brutally hard for locals.
 An estimated 10,000 Hong Kongers were executed, tortured, raped or mutilated.

-And, for those who escaped the brutality, there wasn’t enough food to go around so many people starved to death.
+And, for those who escaped the brutality, there wasn’t enough food to go around and many people starved to death.

 There was also a process of ‘Japanisation’ in many aspects of daily life.
 For example, in schools, the Japanese language became compulsory and Japanese traditions and customs were introduced.